2004

 +

-The Journal is responding to the growing and dynamic world of Vietnam scholars.
-In this spirit, the Journal aspires to be a forum for new scholarship that is enabled and inspired by and arising from ever-evolving movements, encounters, and interactions among individuals, peoples, communities, ideas and forms of knowledge in the world and Vietnam’s links with the world across time and space.
+The journal is responding to the growing and dynamic world of Vietnam scholars.
+In this spirit, the journal aspires to be a forum for new scholarship that is enabled and inspired by and arising from ever-evolving movements, encounters, and interactions among individuals, peoples, communities, ideas and forms of knowledge in the world and Vietnam’s links with the world across time and space.
 At the same time, it can also bring many strengths of area studies into a new mode of engagement which both deepens and places understandings of a place and/or the idea of a place in comparative and interdisciplinary dialogues with other contexts at all levels.

 Editorial Team